insberr/SpiderBot-Code-old/README.md

 # SpiderBot-Code
+Spiderbot, Made to do everything, free, forever.
+(Of course the bot does nothing right now, I'm developing it)

 The bot is still being developed, and has a long way till It's done.

-The bots main function is to replace all the bots on my server.
+Original plan: Replace all the bots on my Discord server

+New plan: Replace all the bots onn Discord (jk, but it helps the slogan ok)

 [SpiderBot Help Server](https://discord.gg/6kFYJAP)